Joba Chamberlain: 2006–2009

-In May, Girardi announced Chamberlain was being transitioned into the starting rotation.
+On May 6, Chamberlain allowed a go-ahead three-run home run to David Dellucci of the Cleveland Indians, allowing his first run at Yankee Stadium.
+At the end of the month, the team acknowledged it would be transitioning him into the starting rotation.
 On June 3, Chamberlain made his first MLB start against Roy Halladay and the Toronto Blue Jays lasting only 21/3 innings while allowing two runs, a hit and four walks.
 On June 25, Chamberlain earned his first career win as a starter, throwing 62/3 scoreless innings against the Pittsburgh Pirates, en route to a 10–0 Yankees victory.

 On July 25, Chamberlain threw seven shutout innings against the Red Sox, outdueling Red Sox ace Josh Beckett, allowing only three hits and striking out nine batters.
 The Yankees won the game 1–0.

 On August 4, Chamberlain injured his shoulder in a game against the Texas Rangers and was placed on the 15-day disabled list with rotator cuff tendinitis.
 Yankees General Manager Brian Cashman later acknowledged that this injury had a lasting effect.

 Chamberlain ended the season with a 3–1 record and eight no-decisions.

+Following the 2008 season, Hank Steinbrenner told the press that Chamberlain was expected to be in the starting rotation for the 2009 season.
+He noted that knowing about the team's plans for him changed his mental approach to prepare for the season, and makes things easier on him.
+On June 1, Chamberlain pitched a career-high eight innings in a 5–2 victory over the Indians.

+During the All-Star break, Chamberlain went back home to Lincoln, Nebraska to get his mind off things by playing with his son so he could "be himself" and get more confidence on the mound.
+On July 19, he allowed one run on three hits and three walks while striking out eight in 6.2 innings against the Detroit Tigers to win his first game at Yankee Stadium.

+Through August 12, Chamberlain maintained a 3.85 ERA before the Yankees decided to limit his innings for the year.
+The team would start him every seventh day and used Chad Gaudin in the rotation.
+Chamberlain pitched to a 8.19 ERA in his final eight starts that season.
+During this time, the Yankees considered demoting him to the minor leagues and even threatened to leave him off of the postseason roster.
+However, he ultimately remained on the roster in a set-up role as the Yankees went with a three-man starting rotation.
+He was used extensively out of the bullpen en route to the Yankees winning the 2009 World Series.